Markvanderuit/dual_hierarchy_tsne/README.md

 ## Introduction

-This repository contains a small library and demo application demonstrating a dual-hierarchy t-SNE implementation.
-For full details, see our paper "*An Efficient Dual-Hierarchy t-SNE Minimization*" ([journal](...), [preprint](...)).
+This repository contains a library and accompanying demo application implementing our dual-hierarchy acceleration of *t-distributed Stochastic Neighbor Embedding* ([t-SNE](https://lvdmaaten.github.io/tsne/)).

-In short, our method provides a faster minimization than FIt-SNE and linear-complexity t-SNE on 2D embeddings, and aditionally performs well on 3D embeddings.
-To achieve a speedup, we generate a pair of spatial hierarchies; one over the embedding, and another over the embedding's space.
-We consider approximations of the interactions between these hierarchies, allowing us to significantly reduce the number of N-body computations involved.
+In short, our method accelerates the t-SNE minimization by generating a pair of spatial hierarchies; one over the embedding, and another over a discretization of the embedding's space.
+We consider approximations of the interactions between these hierarchies, allowing us to significantly reduce the number of N-body computations performed.
+Our method runs fully on the GPU using OpenGL/CUDA, and currently outperforms both the CUDA implementation of FIt-SNE as well as linear-complexity t-SNE
+Finally, it scales to 3D embeddings as well.

+For full details and performance comparisons, check out our recent [paper](...) "*An Efficient Dual-Hierarchy t-SNE Minimization*"!

 ## Compilation
 First, ensure your system satisfies the following requirements:
-* Compiler: at least C++17 support is required; we've tested with [MSVC](https://visualstudio.microsoft.com/) 19.6 (Windows) and [GCC](https://gcc.gnu.org/) 11 (Ubuntu).
+* Compiler: C++17 support is required; we've tested with [MSVC](https://visualstudio.microsoft.com/) 19.6, [CLANG](https://clang.llvm.org/) 12, and [GCC](https://gcc.gnu.org/) 11.1 on Windows and Ubuntu.
-* [CMake](https://cmake.org/): version 3.21 or later is required.
+* [CMake](https://cmake.org/): 3.21 or later is required.
-* [CUDA](https://developer.nvidia.com/cuda-toolkit): version 10.0 or later is required; other versions may work but are untested.
+* [CUDA](https://developer.nvidia.com/cuda-toolkit): 10.0 or later is required; other versions may work but are untested.
-* [OpenMP](https://www.openmp.org/): likely installed on your system or bundled with your compiler.
-* [GLFW](https://www.glfw.org): while GLFW is bundled through [vcpkg](https://github.com/microsoft/vcpkg), some Unix systems require X11 development packages for it to work (e.g. `sudo apt install xorg-dev` on Ubuntu).
-If you have issues with compilation due to GLFW dependencies, please refer to their [compilation](https://www.glfw.org/docs/3.3/compile.html) page.
+* [GLFW](https://www.glfw.org): while this is bundled through vcpkg, some Unix systems require development packages for it to work (e.g. `sudo apt install xorg-dev` for X11 Ubuntu).
+Please refer to their excellent [compilation page](https://www.glfw.org/docs/3.3/compile.html) or vcpkg's error messages if you run into issues!

-Next, clone the repository, including required submodules.
+Next, clone the repository and include the required submodules.

 ```bash
 git clone --recurse-submodules https://github.com/Markvanderuit/dual_hierarchy_tsne
 ```

 Finally, you should be able to generate a CMake project and compile it.
-For example, on a Unix system:
+For example, on an arbitrary Unix system:

 ```bash
   mkdir dual_hierarchy_tsne/build